ImperialCollegeLondon/ReCoDE-SPH-solver-2D-NS/docs/Code_overview.md

 ```

-Finally, after the object initialisation, the rest of the parameters which are required by the `SphSolver` and the `Fluid` objects are being set with the use of setter functions.
+Finally, after the object initialisation, the rest of the parameters which are required by the `SphSolver` and the `Fluid` objects are set with the use of setter functions.

 ```cpp